 - Takes a lot of craft time

 I found an Etsy store where wands are sold in bulk.
 They are wood, come in different versions and look great.
 I get the unfinished ones for campers and the finished ones for staff.
-The uninished ones are around $6-$8 each and the finished ones are around $10-$12 each for the basic ones.
+The unfinished ones are around $6-$8 each, and the finished ones are around $10-$12 each for the basic ones.
 They have wands that go up to $40.
 So it’s an investment for sure, but since we are phasing out the scarves (which are roughly the same cost) it works for us.
 The Etsy store is OrchardWorks.
 If you are buying a bunch of wands, send them an email asking for a price.

 - Fun to have the campers choose a wand (or have the wand choose them)